TV Daily Schedule: KQED 9

 * Lastly housed in an historic building, Farallon invites all seafood lovers to dine in spectacularly creative, decorative surroundings. duration 26:46 STEREO TVG

-3:00 amAmerican Masters [#2008] Carol Burnett: A Woman of Character America in the 1960s and 70s was in turmoil.
-The civil rights struggle, the war in Vietnam and the sexual revolution defined a nation in conflict.
-But at 10 o'clock every Saturday night, in dorms and dens, in living rooms and bedrooms across the country, Americans watched "The Carol Burnett Show."
-For 11 years, the wacky performer yelled like Tarzan and won -- and sometimes broke -- our hearts with her edgy, always sympathetic, characters.
-She could fall down a flight of stairs or hold her own in a duet with Julie Andrews.
-Yet, as with so many brilliant comedians, hers was a difficult childhood.
-A glimpse of something deeper and darker began to emerge in the dramatic career that followed her TV variety show. duration 1:26:46 STEREO TVPG
+3:00 amAmerican Masters [#2008] Carol Burnett: A Woman of Character America, in the 1960s and '70s, was in turmoil -- the civil rights struggle, the war in Vietnam and the sexual revolution defined a nation in conflict.
+But, at 10:00 PM every Saturday, in dorms and dens, in living rooms and bedrooms across the country, Americans watched "The Carol Burnett Show."
+For 11 years, this wild performer yelled like Tarzan and won our hearts, often breaking our hearts, with her edgy -- always sympathetic -- characters.
+The program examines Burnett's career, difficult childhood and the dramatic career that followed her TV variety show. duration 1:26:46 STEREO TVPG

 4:30 amNeed To Know [#315H] Main Street, Findlay, Ohio John Larson travels to Ohio to assess how workers are faring after the loss of millions of manufacturing jobs over the past 35 years.
 Findlay - a town in northeastern Ohio with a population of just over 40,000 - is bucking a trend: the town is now gaining factory jobs after years of losing them.
 What are these new manufacturing jobs?
 And what will these new opportunities mean for wages, unions, new workers and the middle class?
 This week's report is the fourth in our series "Main Street" series.
 Maria Hinojosa anchors. duration 26:46 STEREO TVRE